thunlp/Few-NERD/README.md

 - 26/05/2021: The current Few-NERD (SUP) is sentence-level.
 We will soon release  Few-NERD (SUP) 1.1, which is paragraph-level and contains more contextual information.

+- 11/06/2021: We have modified the word tokenization and we will soon update the latest results.
+We sincerely thank [tingtingma](https://github.com/mtt1998) and [Chandan Akiti](https://github.com/chandan047)

 ## Contents